-Year 9 Year 10 Image Composition & Video editing Event poster/promotional design Sound production Film planning and production Motion Graphics Live broadcast production Film critique Year 10 Major Project
+Year 9 Year 10 Image Composition &amp; Video editing Graphic Design &amp; Visual Communication Sound production Film planning and production Still Photography Motion Graphics Film critique Year 10 Major Project Live broadcast production/Zines

 The media is persuasive in so many forms and an integral part of our lives.
-It informs, entertains and educates.
+It informs, entertains, and educates.
 Students who would like to contemplate an aspect of media as a career have an excellent opportunity to start pursuing this goal in Year 9 at Inaburra.

-Students will examine different areas of the media such as video, sound, graphic design and photography.
+Students will examine different areas of the media such as video, sound, graphic design, and photography.
 Students will also analyse the different media using the Visual Arts frameworks.
 In addition, students will investigate key questions around communication and art.
 These will be firstly from the perspective of the media producer/artist and secondly from the perspective of the audience/viewer.
 These media will be investigated from both historical and contemporary perspectives.